sridharraghunathan/datingapp/client/README.md

 ## SQL server is used for the database backend in local
 ## Post man tool was used for API testing
+## Running the below command for the Execution Policy
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass